2017 ABC Supply 500

 The 2017 ABC Supply 500 was the 14th round of the 2017 IndyCar Series season.
 The race was held on August 20 at Pocono Raceway in Long Pond, Pennsylvania.
 Takuma Sato qualified on pole for the race, while Will Power managed to take victory despite being over a lap down at one point.
+Power became the first driver to earn back-to-back Pocono 500 wins.

 Qualifying

 Qualifying was held on Saturday, August 19.
 Despite being the last driver on track, Takuma Sato qualified on pole position with a two lap time of 1:21.9526 (219.639 mph), besting Simon Pagenaud, Charlie Kimball, Tony Kanaan, and Will Power.
 It was Sato's second pole of the season.

 The session was marred by two major crashes.
 Hélio Castroneves crashed heavily in turn one during his qualifying attempt, relegating him to a 20th place start.
 Later in the session, Ryan Hunter-Reay crashed heavily in turn three, then made further contact with the inside wall on the front stretch.
-Hunter-Reay suffered hip and leg injuries in the incident and was transported to Lehigh Valley Hospital–Cedar Crest in Allentown for examination.
-He was cleared to drive the following day, but was forced to start in 21st due to his incident.
+Accelerometers measured the impact with a lateral g-force of 138 g.
+Hunter-Reay walked away from the incident but suffered hip and left knee injuries and was transported to Lehigh Valley Hospital–Cedar Crest in Allentown for examination.
+He suffered no broken bones and was cleared to drive the following day, but was forced to start in 21st due to his incident.

 Ed Carpenter made no attempt to qualifying after suffering damage to his car in a crash during the morning practice session.